top of page

 ARATA MORI

-Arata Mori is a Japanese film director and artist, based in Berlin and Tokyo, the graduate of the Fine Art course at Central Saint Martins in London.
-His creative practice crosses over the fields of documentary & experimental filmmaking, dance-theatre and architecture.
+Arata Mori is a Japanese film director, editor and artist, based in Berlin and Tokyo, the graduate of the Fine Art course at Central Saint Martins in London.
+His creative practice crosses over the fields of documentary film, TV documentary, corporate video, experimental film, dance-theatre and architecture.

-In 2021, Mori made his creative documentary film “A Million”, a fake travelogue about an imaginary city on the real urban cities along the new silk road, revived by China, which was premiered at the 64th Dok Leipzig.
+In 2021, Mori made his creative documentary film “A Million”, a fake travelogue about an imaginary city on the real urban cities along the new silk road, revived by China.
+The film was premiered at the 64th Dok Leipzig.

-Since 2019, he co-directs with Andreas Hartmann for the ongoing documentary feature “Johatsu - the Missing”, co-produced by BR/ ARTE, on the so-called “Night Moving Companies” in Japan, which help people to disappear.
+He also co-directs with Andreas Hartmann, a German filmmaker, the documentary feature “Johatsu - Into Thin Air”(2024), co-produced by BR/ ARTE and supported by German Minister of State for Culture and the Media.
+It portrays the so-called “Night Moving Companies” in Japan, which help people to disappear.

-Mori is the 2022 grantee of Asian Cultural Council's individual fellowship, 2023 participant of Docs by the Sea and European Social Documentary, and works as as a freelance director for Japanese broadcasts such as NHK and WOWOW.
+Mori is the 2022 grantee of Asian Cultural Council's individual fellowship, 2023 participant of Docs by the Sea and ESoDoc and the member of DAE - Documentary Association of Europe.
+He works as as a freelance director and editor for Japanese broadcasts such as NHK and WOWOW, often engaging in projects related to war and refugees, traveling to risky areas such as Ukrainian border and Iran.

 bottom of page